YonaBenReuven/socket.io-react/README.md

 export default MyComponent;
 ```

-## That's the end of how you implenent the socket in React and Loopback;
+That's the end of how you implenent the socket in React and Loopback;

+### Extra Exports

 #### Now let's look at the extra exports in the client and server: